 Q: How do I know if my watch is too big?

-A: Well, there’s no standard size as to what dive watch you use.
+A: Well, there’s no standard size as to what type you use.
 You can quickly check if it’s too big if it looks massive on your wrist.
 The lugs of your dive watch shouldn’t go past your wrist.
 If it does, you should look for a smaller one.

 Q: What watches do Navy SEALs wear?

-Q: On what hand should I wear a dive watch?
+Q: On what hand should I wear it?

-Q: Why do dive watches have rotating bezels?
+Q: Why does a diver’s watch have rotating bezels?

 Q: Should I wear a dive watch?

-A: For deep dives or technical dives, it’s usually advisable to wear durable dive watches.
+A: For deep dives or technical dives, it’s usually advisable to wear durable watch.
 This way, the diver can time his or her journey.
-Dive watches also help divers manage their air supply.
+It also helps divers manage their air supply.

-The best dive watches under 500 will help you improve your dives without breaking the bank.
+The best dive watches under 500 dollars will help you improve your dives without breaking the bank.
 Above, we reviewed three of the best options you can try.
-The Citizen Dive Watch is value for money with its features and functions.
+The Citizen Eco Drive Diver Watch is great value for money with its features and functions.
 Nevertheless, the Bulova Dive Watch is also a great choice, with its tough and rugged build.

 For those who are looking for a digital dive watch, the Cressi Wrist Computer is an unbeatable option.
 It’s feature-packed and provides advanced tools for every diver.
 What do you think of our picks here?
 Have you tried any of it during your dive?
 Let us know in the comment section!